 “This is my first baby and my first time coming here, so it’s really cool to see all the vendors and the photographers and getting a tour of the labor and delivery to see what I will experience when I do have my son,” Baylee Carington, an expectant mother told WTVM-TV.

 Nearly 25 area businesses and vendors were also on hand to handle every aspect of what it takes when having a baby.

 WTVM/WXTX news anchor Roslyn Giles was the emcee for the event.
 Giles, a mother of three, had plenty of mothering experience to share with event attendees.

 Those who attend were given the chance to win nearly 30 cool door prizes and attend “Baby School” presented by experts with Safe Kids Columbus.

-The Marketing Department at Columbus Regional Health would like to thank those who attended as well as vendors, workers and volunteers who helped make this such a successful event!
+The Marketing Department at Piedmont Columbus Regional would like to thank those who attended as well as vendors, workers and volunteers who helped make this such a successful event!